 Samsung promised to fire up the Galaxy Note 9 Android Pie roll out in January and the company kept its promise.
-The Galaxy Note 9 Pie update is rolling out right now though it’s currently limited to a few regions around the world.
+The Galaxy Note 9 Pie update is rolling out right now and it has spread to many regions around the world since launch.

-Right now, the Galaxy Note 9 Android Pie update is pushing out to Galaxy Note 9 users in Germany, the United Kingdom, South Korea, India, the United States, and many other regions around the world.
+Right now, the Galaxy Note 9 Android Pie update is pushing out to Galaxy Note 9 users in Germany, the United Kingdom, South Korea, India, the United States, and many other countries.

-AT&T, Sprint, T-Mobile, and Verizon are rolling the update out in the United States.
+AT&T, Sprint, T-Mobile, U.S. Cellular, and Verizon are rolling the update out in the United States.
 The update has also landed for the unlocked Galaxy Note 9 in the U.S.

 If you installed the Galaxy Note 9 Pie beta or have been following the update to the official release, you know that it’s a major upgrade for the company’s flagship.

 The biggest change on board is Samsung’s new One UI (user interface) which changes the look and feel of the software formally known as Samsung Experience and TouchWiz.
 One UI brings a new Night Mode and many other changes.

 Other features on board Android Pie include a new Dolby Atmos gaming option, a floating keyboard, new emoji characters, and security enhancements.
 If you own an AT&T Galaxy Note 9 you’ll also start seeing “5G E” instead of LTE.

 The Galaxy Note 9 Android Pie update is a sizable download.
 When the update arrives for your device you’re probably looking at a 1.5-2GB download.
 If you downloaded the beta, the update will be much smaller.